Collaborative Chinese Text Recognition with Personalized Federated Learning: Experiments

 \subsection{Analysis}

-\textbf{Performance improvement in few shot characters.} In order to demonstrate the performance variation of the model in few-shot characters, we count the occurrence frequency of each character in the training set of each client under the three-client setting, and divide these characters into several frequency intervals.
+\textbf{Performance improvement in few shot characters.} To demonstrate the performance variation in few-shot characters, we count the occurrence frequency of each character in the training set of each client under the three-client setting, and divide these characters into several frequency intervals.
 In Table~\ref{fewshot}, the interval `0-0' represents characters that are not included in the local trainset.
 In addition to presenting four intervals of low-frequency characters, we also present two intervals of high-frequency characters, namely `200-400' and `400-800'.
-It can be observed that: 1) Personalized federated learning can indeed improve the performance of few-shot characters compared to standalone training, and there is also a significant improvement in high-frequency characters.
-2) Compared with FedAvg-ft, pFedCR further improves the performance of few-shot characters by a large margin, while the performance loss in high-frequency characters is only slight.
+It shows that: 1) pFL enhances few-shot character performance compared to standalone training, with notable gains in high-frequency characters.
+2) pFedCR outperforms FedAvg-ft significantly in few-shot character performance, with minimal high-frequency character loss.

-\textbf{Why is it difficult for standalone training to benefit from pretraining?} In order to reveal the reasons behind the slight improvement of pre-training on standalone training in Tables~\ref{table1} and \ref{gener}, we conduct a set of comparative experiments.
-As shown in Figure~\ref{localtrain}, `local\_sharedata' means sharing the virtual data generated by the server with all clients, then each client trains independently; `local\_pretrain' means training the model with virtual data until convergence and using it as the initialization of all client models; `local\_pretrain\_freeze' means that the client uses the pre-trained model to initialize the model, and the parameters of the last layer of the model are frozen during the training process.
+\textbf{Why is it difficult for standalone training to benefit from pretraining?} To understand the slight improvement of pre-training on standalone training in Tables~\ref{table1} and \ref{gener}, we conduct a set of comparative experiments.
+As shown in Figure~\ref{localtrain}, `local\_sharedata' shares server-generated virtual data among all clients for independent training; `local\_pretrain' initializes all client models with a pre-trained model from virtual data; `local\_pretrain\_freeze' initializes the client model with pre-trained weights, freezing the last layer during training.
 The results show that although the model's performance improves in the early stage after adding pre-training, there is no significant improvement after the model converges.
-However, when the last layer of the model is frozen, the performance of the local model changes significantly, indicating that training a balanced embedding layer can effectively improve the model's performance.
+Remarkably, freezing the last layer leads to notable local model performance changes, highlighting the efficacy of balanced embedding layer training.